mkarner07/mkarner07.github.io/_posts/2023-10-20-7-books-of-highly-productive-people.md

 ![image](/assets/images/book_cover_scrum.jpg){:width="50%"}{:style="display:block; margin-left:auto; margin-right:auto"}

 Agile projectmanagement started as a (r)evolution on how to plan and execute projects in softwaredevlopment with the [agile manifesto](https://agilemanifesto.org/).
 The SCRUM method, which is a widely used agile method, is introduced in this insightful book by one of the method’s father himself: Jeff Sutherland.
-The method is not just restricted to softwaredevlopment, but can be applied in fields as construction, personal projects etc.
+The method is not just restricted to softwaredevlopment, but can be applied in fields such as construction, personal projects etc.

 ![image](/assets/images/SCRUM_Process.jpg)

 The Core principles of SCRUM is the sprint.
-A sprint is a fixed timeframe (2-4 weeks) with a defined list of tasks and to dos - the (project) team comes together for the sprint planning at the beginning of the sprint.
+A sprint is a fixed timeframe (2-4 weeks) with a defined list of tasks and to dos - the (project) team comes together for the sprint planning at the beginning of the sprint and jointly lays out the task for the upcoming weeks.

-SCRUM is a powerful method for doing projects in a shorter leadtime and achieve better results.
+SCRUM is a powerful method for doing projects in a shorter leadtime while simultaneously achieve better results.
 If you are interested in a comprehensive overview of the method, Jeff Sutherland’s “[Scrum: The Art of Doing Twice the Work in Half the Time](https://amzn.to/46J8WQI)” is a great book.

 ## The Lean Startup